Getting Around The Yucatan

 1. Take Bus to Chiquila.

-The ADO Bus from Cancun takes a little over two hours and costs just under $15 one way.
-Find the ADO passenger’s booth at the airport and go from there.
+The ADO Bus from Cancun takes a little over two hours and costs just under $21 one way.
+The ADO bus route from the airport is no longer in service, but you can easily hop on a bus from Cancun to Chiquila.

 2. Take ferry to Holbox (see below)